open-power/snap/hardware/README.md

 Please refer to `$SNAP_ROOT/hardware/Makefile` for more supported targets like clean, gitclean, create_environment, ...

+## FPGA bitstream image update
+Please see [hardware/doc/Bitstream_flashing.md](./doc/Bitstream_flashing.md) for instructions how to update the FPGA bitstream image, how to build factory images and program cards from scratch.

 # Action wrapper

 The environment variable `$ACTION_ROOT` defines the path to the set of actions that shall be included.